Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 Most AI tools in the fiction space are racing to help you write.
 Fictionary is running in the opposite direction.
 Its entire value proposition is what happens after you write, when you have a draft and need to figure out what’s working.

 That distinction is Fictionary’s defining characteristic.
-In a market full of tools offering to draft your scenes, brainstorm your plot, or roleplay as your characters, Fictionary sits in a lane almost entirely its own: structural manuscript analysis.
+In a market full of tools offering to draft your scenes or brainstorm your plot, Fictionary sits in a lane almost entirely its own.
+Structural manuscript analysis.
 It treats editing not as a vague, intuition-driven process but as something that can be systematic without being mechanical.

 For authors who’ve tried to self-edit and felt lost, that structure is the whole point.
 The 38 Story Elements give you a vocabulary for talking about what’s wrong with a scene.
-“This scene doesn’t work” becomes “this scene has no entry hook, the POV character’s goal is unclear, and the tension drops in the middle.”
+“This scene doesn’t work” becomes “this scene has no entry hook and the POV character’s goal is unclear.”
 That’s a problem you can actually fix.

 StoryTeller vs. StoryCoach